 Maintained schools, PRUs and non-maintained special schools

-- Take account of the governing body's statement of behaviour principles and any guidance or notification provided by the governing body when writing the behaviour policy
+- Take account of the governing board's statement of behaviour principles and any guidance or notification provided by the governing board when writing the behaviour policy

 - Decide the standard of behaviour expected of pupils

 - Determine the school rules and any disciplinary penalties for breaking them

 - Publicise the behaviour policy at least once a year, in writing, to parents, pupils and staff